Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Statements of Main Results

 The proof of Theorem \ref{GEM:deccor} is given in Section \ref{GEM}.
 The assumption in the statement of the theorem that the vertex sets of each $G_n$ a.s. lie in a countable deterministic set is not restrictive because it is satisfied by most common random graph sequences of interest including Erd\"{o}s-R\'{e}nyi graphs, configuration models, and the Barab\`{a}si-Albert model.
 It is imposed merely for technical convenience.
 It enables the driving noises on the graph sequence $\{G_n\}$ to be coupled in a measurable way, thereby allowing the application of the results of Section \ref{subs-coupling} in the proof (in particular, of the intermediate result stated in Lemma \ref{EMP:inspce}).

-\ind When the jump rate functions of the SDE \eqref{mod:infpart} are strongly Lipschitz continuous in the sense described in the introduction, then arguments similar to those used for diffusions in \cite[Lemma 5.2]{LacRamWuLWC21} can be applied to obtain stronger quantitative quenched (i.e., conditioned on the graph) bounds on the decay of correlation of IPS that are uniform with respect to graphs, and only depend on the cardinality of the sets of particles being compared and the graph distance between the sets.
-Under Assumption \ref{mod:assu}, such a strong Lipschitz condition holds for Markov IPS on graphs with bounded maximal degree, but fails to hold for many interesting IPS on graphs with unbounded maximal degree.
-In such situations, one does not expect there to be a similar quenched correlation bound that is uniform over all graphs (or even all finitely dissociable graphs), and thus the arguments we use to prove Theorem \ref{GEM:deccor} are crucially different from those used in \cite{LacRamWuLWC21}.
-Specifically, to establish the {\em annealed asymptotic} correlation decay property \eqref{GEM:corlim}, which is averaged over the randomness of the initial data, we first use the fact that the initial data satisfies an analogous asymptotic correlation decay property (due to the assumed convergence in probability in the local weak sense) and then carefully construct an appropriate coupling and leverage Proposition \ref{LWCpf:LWC}, which establishes a stronger almost sure version of the local convergence result from Theorem \ref{LWC:LWC}, to extend the correlation decay property to the solution process.
+When the jump rates of the SDE \eqref{mod:infpart} are strongly Lipschitz continuous in the sense described in the introduction, then arguments similar to those used for diffusions in \cite[Lemma 5.2]{LacRamWu23} can be applied to obtain stronger quantitative quenched (i.e., conditioned on the graph) bounds on the decay of correlation of IPS that are uniform with respect to graphs, and only depend on the cardinality of the sets of particles being compared and the graph distance between the sets.
+Under Assumption \ref{mod:assu}, such a strong Lipschitz condition holds for Markov IPS on graphs with bounded maximal degree but fails to hold for many interesting IPS on graphs with unbounded maximal degree.
+In such situations, one does not expect there to be a similar quenched correlation bound that is uniform over all graphs (or even all finitely dissociable graphs), and thus, the arguments we use to prove Theorem \ref{GEM:deccor} are crucially different from those used in \cite{LacRamWu23}.
+Specifically, to establish the \emph{annealed asymptotic} correlation decay property \eqref{GEM:corlim}, which is averaged over the randomness of the initial data, we first use the fact that the initial data satisfies an analogous asymptotic correlation decay property (due to the assumed local convergence in probability), then carefully construct an appropriate coupling and leverage Proposition \ref{LWCpf:LWC}, which establishes a stronger almost sure version of the local convergence result from Theorem \ref{LWC:LWC}, to extend the correlation decay property to the solution process.